-Democrats in the states that matter press for a more visible Biden campaign
+Democrats in key states press for a more visible Biden campaign

 The worries echo those preceding Hillary Clinton’s surprise losses in states that formerly had been reliably Democratic, such as Pennsylvania, Wisconsin and Michigan.

-Biden’s campaign is rushing to build a general-election operation and to amplify the former vice president’s pitch.
+Biden’s campaign is rushing to build a general-election operation and to amplify his pitch.
 But at the same time, the global pandemic has upended traditional, momentum-building rallies and events.
 The result for Biden is a merging of virtual campaigning and the most basic of traditional efforts, such as signs touting the candidate.

-Biden’s approach for now is focused predominantly on four states that President Barack Obama won in 2012 but Clinton lost in 2016 — the three northern states and Florida — even as Trump’s failure to control the coronavirus crisis has given Biden potential opportunities in states such as Texas and Georgia.
+Biden’s approach for now is focused predominantly on four states that President Barack Obama won in 2012 but that Clinton lost in 2016 — the three northern states and Florida — even as Trump’s failure to control the coronavirus crisis has given Biden potential opportunities in states such as Texas and Georgia.
 He is borrowing strategies that worked for Democratic candidates who have won states or districts where Trump succeeded in 2016.
-Biden’s organizing is being supplemented by a rush of organic efforts by individuals determined to gather more votes for Biden, or often against Trump — independent of the campaign.
+Biden’s organizing is being supplemented by a rush of organic efforts by individuals determined to gather more votes for Biden, or often against Trump, independent of the campaign.

-Republicans in many states have resumed knocking on doors, holding meetings and registering voters at community events, despite the serious risks of doing so.
+Republicans in many states have resumed knocking on doors, holding meetings and registering voters at community events, despite the serious health risks of doing so.
 Democrats remain almost completely virtual, hosting online house parties, organizing Facebook groups and calling and texting voters — work that is largely out of view compared to traditional presidential election years.
 A few of the staffers the Biden campaign recently hired for battleground states may never be able to safely move to those sites.

-Erie County in western Pennsylvania has long been a Democratic stronghold but it voted for Trump in 2016, a shift that was key to him winning the state by a margin of less than 1 percent.
+Erie County in western Pennsylvania has long been a Democratic stronghold, but it voted for Trump in 2016, a shift that was key to him winning the state by a margin of less than one percentage point.

 For weeks, Bizzarro said, he badgered the Biden campaign to do more to directly target voters, especially those who definitely won’t vote for Trump but might need some coaxing to cast a ballot for Biden.
-He noted the campaign named a state director in early July, three months after Biden became the presumptive nominee, and other staff since then.
+He noted that the campaign named a state director in early July, three months after Biden became the presumptive nominee, and other staff since then.
 Several of Biden’s hires have deep ties to western Pennsylvania, which the campaign promises will be a major focus in the coming months.

 A “Back to Blue” program, started by the state party, has begun ramping up locally and holding virtual house parties to rally Democrats.
 Volunteers have contacted more than 86,000 voters in Erie County, which local party leaders say has a higher-than-expected rate of people answering calls or responding to texts.